Ivan's Childhood: Awards and nominations

+including the Golden Lion at the Venice Film Festival and the Golden Gate Award at the San Francisco International Film Festival in 1962.
+The film was also selected as the Soviet entry for the Best Foreign Language Film at the 36th Academy Awards, but was not accepted as a nominee.

 Film restoration

 In 2016 the film was digitally restored.
 The newest version was highly praised by The Independent who called it "The most lyrical war movie ever made pristinely restored".